VariableClass/digital-hygiene/src/02-securing-your-accounts/README.md

 Enable the highest option on this list available to you.
 This will often mean scanning a QR-code with your TOTP app and entering the code it generates.

+### Backup Codes

 Often, you will subsequently be presented with a list of backup codes.
+It's very important to hold on to these codes/an alternative backup MFA since, if you lose your phone or Yubikey then you'll need an alternative way to get in to your account.

-These can be saved to your password manager as a custom field on the account or as a separate note called something like `SomeOnlineShop | 2FA Backup Codes`.
+These codes can be saved to your password manager as a custom field on the account or as a separate note called something like `SomeOnlineShop | 2FA Backup Codes`.
 If you are not presented with these codes, they are typically available as an individual security option you can set up in your account's security settings.

 ## 4. Improve your privacy settings

 Since you are now anyway logged in to the account, this is an ideal time to go through the various security & privacy settings and make sure everything looks good.
 I found myself typically turning off/opting out of multiple privacy settings.
 Often these settings were not limited to the **Privacy** section of the menu, either, but tucked away in some other menu.
 For example, what elements of your profile are visible to the public on LinkedIn.
+This is also an ideal opportunity to unsubscribe from unwanted e-mail/SMS newsletters.

 Facebook was by far and away the worst offender here.
 Multiple UIs, disjointed menus and sneaky hidden settings mean that you should be prepared for a fight, but the best thing is to just delete your Facebook account if you can.